 My practice is rooted in the understanding that Black life matters, Black wellness matters, Black families matter, Black children matter, Black parents matter, and Black Lives Matter.

-Your birth team also includes an assistant midwife.
-I work frequently with these amazing assistants:
+Your birth team includes a trained midwifery assistant.
+I frequently work with these amazing people: